Get ready to go abroad with peace of mind thanks to our special offers!

 If I wasn't drawn from the pools in the 2025 season, will I automatically be registered in the 2026 pools?

-No, any profiles that are not selected by the end of the 2025 season will be automatically deleted from the pools.
-You will have to submit your profile to the pools again when they reopen for the 2026 season.
+No, any profiles that are not selected by the end of the 2025 season are automatically deleted from the pools.
+You have to submit your profile to the pools again.

 Which website should I use to register for the 2026 season?